praydog/uevr-docs/src/README.md

 2. Start as administrator if the game is not visible in the list
 3. Pass `-nohmd` to the game's command line and/or delete VR plugins from the game directory if the game contains any existing VR plugins
 4. Disable any overlays that may conflict and cause crashes (Rivatuner, ASUS software, Razer software, Overwolf, etc...)
+5. Disable graphical options in-game that may cause crashes or severe issues like DLSS Frame Generation

 ## Quick overview of rendering methods